Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/Block-TriggerShape.md

-# Kill Shape Block reference
+# Trigger Shape Block reference

-The Kill Shape Block defines a shape that destroys particles that collide with it.
-The Block destroys particles by setting their `alive` attribute to `false`.
+The Trigger Shape Block defines a shape that detects particle collisions without physically interacting with the particles.
+Instead of blocking or altering particle movement, it triggers specific events when particles collide with it.
+You can use this block in combination with a [Trigger Event Block](Block-Trigger-Event.md) set to **Collide** mode to spawn child particles or perform other actions.

 If you change the **Behavior** property of the block, the Block changes to the following:

 - A [Collision Shape Block](Block-CollisionShape.md) if you set **Behavior** to **Collision**.
-- A [Trigger Shape Block](Block-TriggerShape.md) if you set **Behavior** to **None**.
+- A [Kill Shape Block](Block-KillShape.md) if you set **Behavior** to **Kill**.

 ## Block compatibility

-You can add the Kill Shape Block to the following Contexts:
+You can add the Trigger Shape Block to the following Contexts:

 - [Initialize](Context-Initialize.md)
 - [Update](Context-Update.md)

-To add a Kill Shape Block to your graph, open the graph element menu as described in [Adding graph elements](VisualEffectGraphWindow.md#adding-graph-elements) then select **Collision** > **Kill Shape**.
+To add a Trigger Shape Block to your graph, [open the menu for adding a graph element](VisualEffectGraphWindow.md#adding-graph-elements) then select **Collision** > **Trigger Shape**.

 ## Block settings